Academics for Black Survival and Wellness

 Assistant Professor of African American Literature, University of Florida

 Dr. Delia Steverson is an Assistant Professor of African American Literature at the University of Florida.
 Using Critical Disability Studies, Black Feminism, and Critical Race Theory, her research investigates how Black and disabled people have found ways to survive and care for themselves and others despite economic, political, and social systems that constantly seek to destroy them.
-Recently a recipient of the Humanities Scholarship Enhancement Fund and the Rothman Faculty Fellowship, Dr. Steverson’s research emphasizes the transformative potential of writing as a site of identify formation and resistance for Black folx.
+Recently a recipient of the Humanities Scholarship Enhancement Fund and the Rothman Faculty Fellowship, Dr. Steverson’s research emphasizes the transformative potential of writing as a site of identity formation and resistance for Black folx.
 Her work has been published in The Journal of American Culture as well as The South Carolina Review, and she currently serves on the executive council for the Society for the Study of Southern Literature.
 She also works as a curriculum consultant for transnational experimental education programs, developing writing courses and training instructors, which she loves.

 Hector Y. Adames, PsyD (He/Him/They/Them)

 Associate Professor & Licensed Psychologist